-But at the same time, putting together a winning marketing strategy can take up lots of hours.
-If your staff is always on the go, adding something like a marketing campaign to your company to-do list may be too much.
+But at the same time, putting together a winning marketing strategy can take up many hours.
+If your staff is always on the go, adding something like a marketing campaign to your company’s to-do list may be too much.
 With an agency, it really is as simple as saying, “I need some marketing done” and watching it get done for you.
 And ultimately, that counts for a lot.

 Remember what we said before about the certifications that certain platforms come with?
 The same can be said for the skills required to make an effective marketing campaign.

 Copywriting, web design & development, and market research are all skills that people spend years learning how to perfect.
 Those aren’t abilities that most folks can just pick up and execute at a professional level.

 When you start digging into the deeper stuff, like data analysis or SEO, you can easily find yourself in over your head.
 But an agency comes staffed with world-class professionals who have acquired all of these skills.
 This brings us to our next point.